AvolitesLtd/TitanManual/prismdocs/prism/play/layer-controls.md

 | **Rotate X  (&deg;)**    | Rotate X (x axis) of the layer, in relation to the surface. |
 | **Rotate Y  (&deg;)**    | Rotate Y (y axis) of the layer, in relation to the surface. |
 | **Rotate Z  (&deg;)**    | Rotate Z (z axis) of the layer, in relation to the surface. |

+## Effects

+This area controls **Effects** applied to the selected layer.
+Effects are generated on the layer and can be mixed with the current media using the layer [blend modes](#rendering).

+Two generator types are available:

+- **Linear and Radial Particle** - Generates 2D particle systems on the layer.
+- **Shape** - Generates shapes on the layer.

+Each generator has its own parameters.
+Use **Reset to Default** to restore the selected effect controls.

 ## Rendering